Skip to Content

 What Kind of Fish is Best to Use?

-Whatever mix you use, make sure the total comes to 2 pounds or the patties might not stay together.
+Tip: Whatever mix you use, make sure the total comes to 2 pounds.
+Anything less, the patties will be too watery and might not stay together.
 Any more than 2 pounds and they could turn out dry.

 Ingredients for baked low carb fish cakes

-Baked fish cakes are easy, quick, healthy and delicious.
+Baked fish cakes are easy, quick, healthy, and delicious.
 What more could you ask for?
-Oh yeah, it’s low carb compliant also.
+Oh yeah, it can be low-carb compliant also.

 Southern Comeback Sauce

-This classic dipping sauce is extremely quick and easy and is a standard to serve in the South with deep fried, battered seafood.
+This classic dipping sauce is extremely quick and easy and is a standard to serve in the South with deep-fried, battered seafood.
+I’ve also made an awesome hush puppies dish and used the comeback sauce as a dip.

-It is a mayonnaise-based sauce that tastes similar to Thousand Island dressing (but not as sweet).
+Comeback Sauce is mayonnaise-based and tastes similar to Thousand Island dressing (but not as sweet).

 Make a Fish Cake Sandwich